RumiYo/phase-2-project/README.md

 ### Array.prototype.sort()
 The function in parenthesis determines the sort order.
 The return value should be a number whose sign indicates the relative order of the two elements: negative if a is less than b, positive if a is greater than b, and zero if they are equal.
-1. Sort was used to create TOP 10 show list
+1. Sort was used to create TOP 10 show list on "Home" tab
 ```
     const showListRanking = showsList.sort((a,b) => b.rating.average - a.rating.average )
     const top10Shows = showListRanking.slice(0,10);